tasada038/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Software Engineer
+role: Robotics and Software Engineer

 # Organizations/Affiliations to show in About widget
 organizations:
 - name:
   url: ""

 # Short bio (displayed in user profile at end of posts)